-- (1) To carry out the provision of this Act, the Civil Service Commission (CSC) is designated to issue guidelines on the use of plain language to suit the needs of the requesting party; - (2) The CSC shall provide the necessary training to employees of each government agency in using plain language in public documents; - (3) All departments, agencies and instrumentalities of the national government, including government-owned or -controlled corporations, local government units and state colleges and universities shall designate an official responsible for implementing the plain language; and - (4) Website contents including, but not limited to, financial data, notices and other technical and legal documents, of government agencies must also be written in plain language to ensure that these information are easy to read, understand and use.

-Sec.
-21. Administrative Offenses and Penalties. -

-(a) The acts enumerated in this sub-section shall be tantamount to grave administrative offenses and shall constitute grounds for administrative and disciplinary sanction against any public official or employee who willfully and knowingly commits the following:

-- (1) Refusal to promptly forward the request under Section 12 of this Act to the public officer within the same office or agency responsible for officially acting on the request when such is the direct cause of the failure to disclose the information within the periods required by this Act; - (2) Failure to act on the request within the periods required by this Act; - (3) Refusal to comply with the decision of his immediate supervisor, or of any court ordering the release of information; - (4) Approval of policies, rules and regulations clearly contrary to the provisions of this Act, and which policies, rules and regulations are the direct cause of the denial of a request for information; - (5) Failure to upload information required to be posted on an agency's website within the period provided under Section 19: Provided, That the head of agency or any other officer or employee tasked to perform said uploading shall be held liable. - (b) The preceding subsection does not bar filing of appropriate administrative cases other than those grave offenses enumerated above. - Sec.
+- To carry out the provision of this Act, the Civil Service Commission (CSC) is designated to issue guidelines on the use of plain language to suit the needs of the requesting party; - 11 (2) The CSC shall provide the necessary training to employees of each government 12 agency in using plain language in public documents; - (3) All departments, agencies and instrumentalities of the national government, including government-owned or controlled corporations, local government units and state colleges and universities shall designate an official responsible for implementing the plain language; and - (4) Website contents, including, but not limited to financial data, notices and other technical and legal documents, of government agencies must also be written in plain language to ensure that the information are easy to read, understand and use. - Sec.
+21. Administrative Offenses and Penalties. - - (a) The acts enumerated in this sub-section shall be tantamount to grave administrative offenses and shall constitute grounds for administrative and disciplinary sanction against any public official or employee who willfully and knowingly commits the following: - Refusal to promptly forward the request under Section 12 of this Act to the public officer within the same office or agency responsible for officially acting on the request when such is the direct cause of the failure to disclose the information within the periods required by this Act; - 2.
+Failure to act on the request within the periods required by this Act; - 3.
+Refusal to comply with the decision of his immediate supervisor, the Ombudsman, or of any court ordering the release of information;

+Approval of policies, rules and regulations clearly contrary to the provisions of this Act, and which policies, rules and regulations are the direct cause of the denial of a request for information.

+- (b) The preceding subsection does not bar filing of appropriate administrative cases other than those grave offenses enumerated above. - Sec.
 22. Criminal Offenses and Penalties.
-The penalty of imprisonment of not less than one (1) month but not more than six (6) months and a fine ranging from Ten Thousand Pesos (Php10,000.00) to One Hundred Thousand Pesos (Php100,000.00) shall be imposed upon: - (a) Any public official or employee who falsely denies or conceals the existence of information that is a proper subject for disclosure under this Act. - (b) Any public official or employee who destroys, or causes to be destroyed, information and/or documents being requested under this Act, for the purpose of frustrating the requesting party's access thereto. - (c) Any public officer or employee responsible for officially acting on the request, who shall claim an exception under Section 7 of this Act, or

-- under the Constitution, when such claim is manifestly devoid of factual basis. - (d) Any individual who divulged or released information covered under Section 7 of this Act.

-- (e) Any public officer or employee who divulged or released information that is altered, tampered or modified to the extent that the released information materially differs from the original contents of the document: Provided, That altering or modifying a document for the purpose of severing an exempt information from non-exempt information in a single document shall not be punishable under this subsection. - (f) The responsible officers of the public service contractor and the signatories to the contract or any document evidencing transaction with the government or government agency who fail to submit the necessary documents/papers
+The penalty of imprisonment of not less than one (1) month but not more than six (6) months and a fine ranging from Ten Thousand Pesos (P10,000.00) to One Hundred Thousand Pesos (P100,000.00) shall be imposed upon: - (a) Any public official or employee who falsely denies or conceals the existence of information that is a proper subject for disclosure under this Act. - (b) Any public official or employee who destroys, or causes to be destroyed, information and/or documents being requested under this Act, for the purpose of frustrating the requesting party's access thereto. - (c) Any individual who knowingly directed, induced or caused the commission of the foregoing acts shall be liable as principal by inducement in the prosecution of public officials or employees under this section. - (d) Any public officer or employee responsible for officially acting on the request, who shall claim an exception under Section 7 of this Act, or under the Constitution, when such claim is manifestly devoid of factual basis. - (e) Any public officer or employee who divulged or released information covered under Section 7 of this Act. - (f) Any public officer or employee who divulged or released information that is altered, tampered or modified to the extent that the released information materially differs from the original contents of the document: Provided, That altering or modifying a document for the purpose of severing an exempt information from non-exempt information in a single document shall not be punishable under this subsection.